Woe4/GraphingCPSC210/README.md

 ## Instructions for Grader

-- To start the program, run SwingGUI
+- To start the program, run SwingGUI.
-- To start inputting, you can input an equation as a function of x in the middle panel (you should enter this function in java terms so that sinx would be Math.sin(x) and x^2 would be x * x)
+- To start inputting, you can input an equation as a function of x in the middle panel.
+(You should enter this function in java terms so that sinx would be Math.sin(x) and x^2 would be x * x).
-- Clicking enter will draw the graph on the left panel (this may take some time to load so please be patient)
+- Clicking enter will draw the graph on the left panel (this may take some time to load so please be patient).
-- Clicking enter will also add the input in the history in the middle top panel that is a list of previous inputs (add X's, first required action)
+- Clicking enter will also add the function into the history in the middle top panel that is a list of previous inputs (add X's, first required action).
-- The "Clear History" button will clear the history by deleting all previous inputs (second required action)
+- The "Clear History" button will clear the history by deleting all previous inputs (second required action).
 - Saving can be done with the save button on the right
 - Loading can be done with the load button on the right
-- The definite integral will take an approximate integral as a right riemann sum (which will be non-exact)
+- The definite integral will take an approximate integral as a right riemann sum (which will be non-exact).
--

 EventLog and Event classes w/ tests come from AlarmController as required

+## Phase 4: Task 2
+Wed Apr 12 19:55:37 PDT 2023
+Added new function: Math.tan(x)
+Wed Apr 12 19:55:37 PDT 2023
+Added new function: Math.pow(x, 2)
+Wed Apr 12 19:55:37 PDT 2023
+Added new function: Math.log(x)
+Wed Apr 12 19:55:37 PDT 2023
+Added new function: Math.sin(x)

 ## Phase 4: Task 3